sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 - IITB Showcase
 - IITB Dev CoP

+### Subject Matter Teams

+Subject Matter Teams may be involved when endorsements from specific subject matters are required.
+Endorsements from those subject matter teams may be obtained via peer reviews or presentations followed by email endorsements.
+The teams are:

+1. IT Security
+2. Enterprise Architecture
+3. Project Management Office
+4. Senior Advisors
+5. IT Accessibility
+6. Interoperability

 ### Peer Review

 1. Send a draft document to targeted stakeholders to seek comments.
 Provide a feedback deadline